An algebraic model for the free loop space: Categorical coalgebras and the cobar construction

 ``multiplicatively" to monomials $\{c_1 | \cdots | c_p \}$ of arbitrary length.
 Note that is a non-trivial $\mathbf{k}$-module if and only if $f_0(x)=f_0(y)$, in which case it is isomorphic to $\mathbf{k}$.
 Hence, $\text{id}_{f_0(x)} \square f_1(c) \square \text{id}_{f_0(y)}$ may be identified with a scalar.
 It follows directly from \ref{morphism1} and \ref{morphism2} that $\mathbf{\Omega}(f_0,f_1)_{x,y}$ is a chain map for each $x,y \in \mathcal{O}_{C}$ and from \ref{composition} that compositions are compatible.

 \end{definition} \begin{remark} When $\mathbf{k}$ is a field, a categorical $\mathbf{k}$-coalgebra is a pointed curved $\mathbf{k}$-coalgebra $C$ (as defined in \cite{holstein-lazarev}) that is non-negatively graded and whose coradical is exactly the degree zero summand $C_0 \subseteq C$ (which is assumed to be non-trivial).
 In this case, the splitting map (which is part of the structure in the definition of a pointed curved coalgebra) is precisely the projection map $C \to C_0$.
-In particular, by the definition of a pointed curved coalgebra, $C_0$ is generated by the set-like (sometimes called ``group-like") elements of $C$.
-Our notion of categorical coalgebra allows for the definition of a cobar functor landing in differential non-negatively graded categories even when working over an arbitrary ring. \end{remark} \begin{definition} A $B_{\infty}$-\textit{categorical coalgebra} is a categorical coalgebra $C$ equipped with degree $0$ coassociative coproducts
+In particular, by the definition of a pointed curved coalgebra, $C_0$ is generated by the set-like (sometimes called ``group-like") elements of $C$. \end{remark} \begin{definition} A $B_{\infty}$-\textit{categorical coalgebra} is a categorical coalgebra $C$ equipped with degree $0$ coassociative coproducts

 for all $x,y \in \mathcal{S}(C)$ making $\mathbf{\Omega}(C)$ into a category enriched over $(\mathsf{dgCoalg}_{\mathbf{k}}^{\geq 0}, \otimes)$, the monoidal category of differential non-negatively graded coassociative counital $\mathbf{k}$-coalgebras. $B_{\infty}$-categorical coalgebras form a category when equipped with maps of categorical coalgebras that preserve the additional structure.
 We denote this category by $\mathsf{B}_{\infty}\text{-}\mathsf{cCoalg}_{\mathbf{k}}$.
 This notion has also been considered in \cite{MRZ}. \end{definition}